 Pursuant to the Mexican Banking Law, the total amount of the transactions with related parties may not exceed 35% of the bank's Tier 1 Capital.
-For revocable credits, only the disposed amount is considered.
+For revocable credits or irrevocable, only the disposed amount is considered.
 In credit letters operations the contingent risk is considered.

-The General Rules Applicable to Mexican Banks establish that the aggregate amount of operations subject to credit risk relating to relevant related parties shall not exceed 25% of the bank's Tier 1 Capital corresponding to the immediately preceding month.
+The General Rules Applicable to Mexican Banks establish that the aggregate amount of operations subject to credit risk relating to relevant related parties shall not exceed 25% of the bank's Tier 1 Capital.
 If the amount exceeds 25%, then the excess must be subtracted in order to determine Tier 1 Capital.